- 13 January 2021

 The Getting Practical tool includes a:

-- Resource Guide, comprised of four modules, including worksheets, activities and examples
+- Resource guide, comprised of four modules, including worksheets, activities and examples - link above

-- Slide deck, accompanying each module for facilitator's to adapt to use to structure the workshop
+- A slide deck, accompanying each module for facilitator's to adapt to use to structure the workshop - link above

-- [pending] an introductory video that explains the purpose of the tool.
+- An introductory video that explains the purpose of the tool - below